Reilly Walsh

-Reilly Walsh (born April 21, 1999) is an American professional ice hockey defenseman for the Utica Comets of the American Hockey League (AHL) as a prospect for the New Jersey Devils of the National Hockey League (NHL).
+Reilly Walsh (born April 21, 1999) is an American professional ice hockey player for Barys Astana of the Kontinental Hockey League (KHL).
+He previously played in the National Hockey League (NHL) with the New Jersey Devils.

 Playing career

 Walsh was drafted by the New Jersey Devils in the third round (81st overall) of the 2017 NHL Entry Draft.
 On August 10, 2020, he signed a three-year, entry-level contract with the Devils.
 Walsh made his NHL debut for the Devils on April 26, 2022, against the Ottawa Senators and recorded his first NHL assist.

+In game 2 of the preliminary round of the 2023 Calder Cup playoffs, on his 24th birthday, Walsh scored the game-tying goal against the Laval Rocket with just two seconds left in regulation.
+Utica went on to win the game in overtime, clinching the series.

+Walsh was traded by the Devils to the Boston Bruins in exchange for Shane Bowers on June 26, 2023.